SenseiCain/flatiron-sweep/README.md

 **Disclaimer** - If you're looking to delete, ensure that you use the --txt flag only first to scan through repos that get flagged.
 Deleting repos will also erase contributions, though pull requests for curriculum repos will still be visible.

+If you do not wish to delete, then do not select the delete option when creating your GitHub Token.

 [Future Update] - provide the option to mark repos as private, so contributions are preserved.

 # Getting Started